N1-3D-Print/Tridex-6WD-/README.md

 👉 https://biqu.equipment/products/universal-turbo-kit

-Both toolheads are equipped with separate CPAP blowers to allow high and consistent airflow at extreme print speeds.
+Both toolheads are equipped with separate CPAP blowers to ensure high and consistent airflow at extreme print speeds.

 What’s included